mkreitze/graphMorph/README.md

 # In short
 Graph morphs are a method to visualize all behaviours attained from a complete graph of linear morphs between multiple Fashion Based Cellular Automata.
 This is done through visualizing a planar graph with edges being these linear morphs. of every FBCA, represented by a m-sided polgyon, m being the number of members in the morphed set minus 1.
 This has shown to be a very easy method to describe similar score matrices for FBCA with an arbtirary number of states and, with small edits, should be able to visualize a 'pseudo phase portrait' for FBCAs an arbitrary number of states.

+The following libraries are needed: os, numpy, matplotlib, math and PIL to run this software.
+To generate all linear morphs between an inputted set use FmultiMorph.py This code is ran using the command 'python3 FmultiMorph.py' To generate planar views of linear morphs for a set (and also record all unique behaviours found by the graph morph) use FgraphMorph.py
+To run and use this software download use the command 'python3  FgraphMorph.p'

 # Introduction
 To start, one must be familiar with (FBCA; described in Section 1.1 , Linear morphs; described in Section 3.1, Behaviours; described in Section 2.1 and Phase Portraits described in Section 3.3 of https://atrium.lib.uoguelph.ca/xmlui/handle/10214/21316).
 These are also defined in the following papers (and are slightly more easy to read): .
 To better understand what the problem of visualizing the behaviours of FBCAs condsider the following example.